Why Did Jesus HAVE To Die? "Without the shedding of blood there is no forgiveness" (Heb. 9:22).

 James 2:18 says, "I will show you my faith by what I do".
 James was saying that his deeds were a result of his faith.
 That is, he was already saved and his faith led him to do good works.
 The following three examples show that Paul, like James, also said that salvation will result in good works:

 1) In Eph.
 2:10 Paul said, "For we are God's workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do".
-Note two things about this verse:
+There are two things to note about this verse:

-a) it is 'in Christ' that we do good works and
+Firstly, it is 'in Christ' (when we are saved) that we do good works and

-b) it follows verses 8-9 which say that works will not save us.
+Secondly, this verse follows Eph.
+2:8-9 which say that works will not save us.

-In effect, Eph.
-2:8-10 say, "good works won't save you but you are saved to do good works".
+So, combined, Eph.
+2:8-10 say that good works won't save us but we are saved to do good works.

 2) In Acts 26:20 Paul said, "I preached that they should repent and turn to God and prove their repentance by their deeds".
-Once again, the deeds follow salvation.
+So, deeds follow and prove our salvation.

 3) In Rom.
 7:4 Paul said, "So, my brothers, you also died to the law through the body of Christ, that you might belong to another, to him who was raised from the dead, in order that we might bear fruit to God".
 Again, the deeds follow salvation.